Validated on February 14, 2019 •

 Forking: Forking a database cluster rewinds that cluster’s transactions to a specific point in time, then creates a new cluster from that point.

 High Availability: High availability means a service is resilient to failure and has safeguards to prevent extended downtime.
-The managed cluster becomes highly availabile when you add at least one standby node.
+The managed cluster becomes highly available when you add at least one standby node.